Designing a thermodynamically stable and intrinsically ductile refractory alloy: Conclusion

-In conclusion, our results unveil that the suggestion of reducing the VEC (by adding HCP elements) to enhance the ductility of refractory alloys is majorly due to the inherently low SFE of HCP elements rather than their low valency.
-The chemistry of shearing interface and the surface should be taken into consideration while using the SQS supercells to calculate the $\gamma_{usfe}$ and $\gamma_s$ of concentrated alloys.
-With the developed DFT framework, we have quantified and minimized the errors associated with the SQS approach to calculate the $\gamma_{usfe}$ and $\gamma_s$ of concentrated alloys.
+Here we used DFT to calculate the enthalpy of formation ($\Delta E_f$), unstable stacking-fault energy ($\gamma_{usfe}$), surface energy ($\gamma_s$), and intrinsic ductility (D) of concentrated alloys.
+We found that the first nearest neighbor has the strongest influence on the $\gamma_{usfe}$, hence the shearing interface with formula composition has been chosen for calculating the $\gamma_{usfe}$.
+The calculated $\gamma_{usfe}$ had maximum error of $\pm$30mJ/m$^2$.
+The E$_f$ of the equiatomic binary alloys ranges from -0.25eV/Atom to 0.17eV/Atom.
+The negative E$_f$ indicates attractive nature of the bonding between the constituents and vice-versa.
+Here we have shown that the positive $\Delta E_f$ shall lead to reduced $\gamma_{usfe}$ (compared to the composition averaged value) due to the repulsive interaction between the alloy constituents.

+Our results suggests that the maximum reduction in $\gamma_{usfe}$ could be achieved for alloys having positive $\Delta E_f$.
+Therefore while selecting the alloying elements one should ensure the positive enthalpy of formation is well compensated by the sufficiently large entropy.
+Our findings provide an explanation for the addition of low valency Ti, Zr, and Hf as well as high valency Re in improving the ductility of refractory alloys.
+Our findings also explain the failure of empirical rules for increased ductility of refractory BCC alloys where VEC type criterion can be contradictory to experimental observations (e.g. Re addition in W).
 Taking the effect of enthalpy of formation on the deformability of concentrated alloys is likely to open new directions in the design of refractory alloys for high temperature applications.